-The non-governmental analytical center Ukrainian Studies of Strategic Disquisitions continues its long-term project of monitoring regional processes in the Russian Federation.
+The non-governmental analytical center Ukrainian Studies of Strategic Disquisitions continues its long-term project of the regional processes monitoring in the Russian Federation.

-The aim of the study is to record and identify the dynamics of conflictogenic and disintegration factors that will contribute to the deconstruction of the Russian Federation and its disappearance as a geopolitical reality.
+The aim of the study is to record and identify the dynamics of the conflictogenic factors within the Russian Federation.
+These factors will contribute to the deconstruction of Russian Federatiin and its disappearance as a geopolitical reality.

-The object of monitoring is the information space of the Russian Federation; the most popular news from various Russian regions is analyzed quarterly, which provides a more or less clear picture of the internal processes taking place on the territory of the aggressor state and allows for monitoring conflictogenic regional processes.
+The object of monitoring is the information space of the Russian Federation.
+The most popular news from various Russian regions is analyzed quarterly, which provides the demostration of the internal processes taking place on the territory of the aggressor state.
+This allows to monitor the conflictogenic regional processes.

 Monitoring of Regional Processes in the Russian Federation: Spring 2025

 In the specified period, many regions experienced problems with infrastructure for which winter traditionally came unexpectedly.
 In regions close to Ukraine, the “arrival of the war” into everyday life became obvious.
-Across Russia, there is a worsening socio-economic situation, and in some regions, conflicts on national and religious grounds are intensifying.
+Across Russia, there is worsening socio-economic situation, and nationally and religiously based conflicts are intensifying in some regions.

 CENTRAL REGION